Vesanoid

 Supportive measures to counteract APL-associated coagulopathy include administration of platelets transfusion to maintain a platelet count >30-50 x 109/L and fresh-frozen plasma or fibrinogen to maintain fibrinogen level >100-150 mg/dL.
 These values should be monitored daily and supportive care should continue during the entire induction phase until disappearance of clinical and laboratory signs of coagulopathy.

-Differentiation syndrome/Retinoic acid syndrome: During clinical trials, hyperleukocytosis has been frequently observed, sometimes associated with the "retinoic acid syndrome" (RAS).
-RAS has been reported in many acute promyelocytic leukaemia patients treated with tretinoin (about 26% in some clinical trials) or in association with arsenic trioxide and may be fatal.
-RAS is now better defined as differentiation syndrome (DS).
+Differentiation syndrome (formerly known as retinoic acid syndrome): During clinical trials, hyperleukocytosis has been frequently observed, sometimes associated with the "differentiation syndrome" (DS).
+DS has been reported in many acute promyelocytic leukaemia patients treated with tretinoin (about 26% in some clinical trials) or in association with arsenic trioxide and may be fatal.

-DS is characterised by fever, dyspnoea, acute respiratory distress, pulmonary infiltrates, hypotension, pleural and pericardial effusions, peripheral oedema, weight gain, and may progress into pulmonary, hepatic, renal and multi-organ failure.
+DS is characterised by fever, dyspnoea, acute respiratory distress, pulmonary infiltrates, hypotension, pleural and pericardial effusions, peripheral oedema, weight gain, and may progress to pulmonary, hepatic, renal and multi-organ failure.
 Full-blown DS is a life-threatening condition.
 Early recognition and treatment of DS is therefore of paramount importance.
-Differentiation syndrome is frequently associated with hyperleukocytosis (see "Hyperleukocytosis").
+DS is frequently associated with hyperleukocytosis (see Hyperleukocytosis as follows).

 An increased body mass index (BMI) has been identified as predictor factor for DS.
 Therefore, patients with increased BMI should be closely monitored during therapy especially in terms of respiratory functions, diuresis, and creatinine levels.